ruhan1/RWX/README.markdown

 =======================================

 RWX is a set of APIs for dealing with XML-RPC interactions in Java.
-It offers an annotation-based object-binding API for interacting via Java objects.
+It offers an annotation-based object-binding API for Java objects.

 It uses Java Annotation Processor API to generate parser / renderer Java source files according to RWX annotations.
 The top level RWXMapper uses those generated classes under the hook.